12 Best Things to Do in Zagreb, Croatia

 Roam Around One of the Coolest Neighborhoods

-🏨 Stay nearby Martićeva ulica
+🏨 Stay near Martićeva ulica

 posztos/Shutterstock.com

-A cobblestone street with restaurants and cafes on one side
+A cobblestone street with restaurants and cafes on one side and people in the middle

 Tkalciceva is a bustling street filled with bars and cafes

-Eat on Tkalciceva Street
+Eat Out on Tkalciceva Street

-🏨 Nearest accommodations to Ulica Ivana Tkalčića
+🏨 Places to stay close to Ulica Ivana Tkalčića

 Walk Through the Gric Tunnel